Antigua and Barbuda: Weather Overview

 Antigua literally has a different beach for every day of the year!
 With an amazing 365 breathtaking beaches and a year-round near perfect climate- you really can escape to Antigua at any time of the year.

 St Johns is the island's capital, and its magnificent skyline can be seen as you approach the island by boat.
 The White Towers of the St Johns Cathedral are one of the towns most popular tourist destinations.

 See here for weather conditions in St Johns.

-Unlike its neighboring counterparts, Antigua doesnât host a central mountain range- with its more âmountainousâ areas lying along its high rocky coast.
-The high coast is quite breath taking in parts, with bays jutting in and out and providing for amazing, natural sheltered harbors.
+Unlike its neighbouring counterparts, Antigua doesnât host a central mountain range- with its more âmountainousâ areas lying along its high rocky coast.
+The high coast is quite breathtaking in parts, with bays jutting in and out and providing for amazing, natural sheltered harbours.

-It is these natural harbors that make Antigua a popular destination for those with a sea-faring bone in their body!
+It is these natural harbours that make Antigua a popular destination for those with a sea-faring bone in their body!
 (Or just access to a luxury yacht!)

 The most famous port on the island is the English Harbour, which is well known for providing a protective shelter during storms.
 Sitting within the Nelsons Dockyard National Park, the area was originally developed as a British Navy Base, but not the restored naval base is a popular and interesting tourist destination.
 Completely restored to its standard when it was closed down back in 1889, Nelsonâs Dockyard is now the only Georgian dockyard in the world.

 During the world famous Antigua sailing week, this area, along with Antiguaâs many bays become filled with glamorous boats and yachts from all over the world which flock to the island to be part of the exciting and alluring regatta.